grgreenfield/parts-unlimited/docs/HOL_Deploying-Using-Chef/README.md

 ## Task 3: Create a Cookbook
 In this exercise, you will create a cookbook to automate the installation of the MRP application and upload it to the Chef server.

-1. Use the knife tool to generate a cookbook template.
+1. Cd into the cookbook file then use the knife tool to generate a cookbook template.

-    	knife cookbook create mrpapp
+    	chef generate cookbook mrpapp

  	A cookbook is a set of tasks for configuring an application or feature.
 It defines a scenario and everything required to support that scenario.
 Within a cookbook, there are a series of recipes that define a set of actions to perform.
 Cookbooks and recipes are written in the Ruby language.